venice1200/MiSTer_tty2oled/GSC - HowTo with Gimp.md

 - if there is a transparent layer, remove it by /Layer/Transparency/Remove Alpha Channel
 - /Colours/Desaturate/Colour to Grey
-- /Colours/Invert
+~~- /Colours/Invert~~ Let image2lcd do the invert
 - /Image/Mode/Indexed/Generate optimum palette (16 Colours)
 - /Image/Scale Image/256\*64 if possible.
 It might be needful to resize the picture non-proportional.
 Otherwise resize to 256\*Y or X\*64 and
 - use /Image/Canvas Size afterwards to move the whole thing so that it fits
 - /File/Export as/ and save your work as GIF
-- Start image2lcd, load your GIF ans save the result as \*.C file without "head data"
+- Start image2lcd, load your GIF, check *Reverse color* and save the result as \*.C file without "head data"
 - Edit the created \*.C file and replace the line "const unsigned char gImage_x[8192]" by